 We offer some storing and keeping hints for your apples.
 Click storing your apples for more information.

-Pick-Your-Own (PYO) normally runs from mid-September to late-October while quantities and varieties are available.
-PYO varieties include McIntosh, Cortland, Empire, Red Delicious and Golden Delicious.
-Call us at (262) 692-2560 for the latest varieties of PYO available.
+U-Pick Apples normally runs from mid-September to late-October while quantities and varieties are available.
+U-Pick varieties include McIntosh, Cortland, Empire, Red Delicious and Golden Delicious.
+As a special treat during Appleland’s Fall Festival on September 21-22, we are offering U-Pick Honeycrisp apples.
+Experience the beauty of those Honeycrisp apples from the tree, to your bag, to your home!
+Call us at (262) 692-2560 for the latest varieties of U-Pick Apples available.

 No Pets Policy – Please be aware no pets are allowed in our orchards.
 We follow food safety measures put out by the USDA.
 We are all pet owners ourselves, but please leave your dogs at home or they will need to stay in the car while at the orchard.
 Thank you.

-2018 Pick-Your-Own Apple Season is Closed!
+2019 U-Pick Apple Season is just around the corner!
+U-Pick Apples officially opens on September 10th.
 We hope to see you out at the orchard for some of our many pre-picked varieties!

 Bring the whole family for an old fashioned family-friendly experience in the country situated along rolling hills and the open countryside.
 Appleland Farm Market is located just 20 minutes north of Milwaukee, so you don’t have to drive far to find us.
 Just look for the iconic red apple on the side of the silo.
 Appleland Farm Market is located inside the red building with a green roof.
-We offer a full playground for the kids to enjoy their time out in the country and several picnic tables, so consider bringing a picnic lunch and savor the experience while overlooking our orchards.
+We offer a full playground featuring an old fashioned tractor, a sand tire pyramid and horse swings for the kids to enjoy their time out in the country and several picnic tables, so consider bringing a picnic lunch and savor the experience while overlooking our orchards.

 Storing and keeping your apples